Robinpig/Note/docs/CS/DB/MySQL/undolog.md

 ## Undo Tablespaces

+Undo tablespaces contain undo logs, which are collections of records containing information about how to undo the latest change by a transaction to a clustered index record.

+Two default undo tablespaces are created when the MySQL instance is initialized.
+Default undo tablespaces are created at initialization time to provide a location for rollback segments that must exist before SQL statements can be accepted.

+A MySQL instance supports up to 127 undo tablespaces including the two default undo tablespaces created when the MySQL instance is initialized.

 As of MySQL 5.6, rollback segments can reside in undo tablespaces.
 In MySQL 5.6 and MySQL 5.7, the number of undo tablespaces is controlled by the `innodb_undo_tablespaces` configuration option.
 In MySQL 8.0, two default undo tablespaces are created when the MySQL instance is initialized, and additional undo tablespaces can be created using `CREATE UNDO TABLESPACE` syntax.

-Two default undo tablespaces are created when the MySQL instance is initialized.
-Default undo tablespaces are created at initialization time to provide a location for rollback segments that must exist before SQL statements can be accepted.
-A minimum of two undo tablespaces is required to support automated truncation of undo tablespaces.

 Prior to MySQL 8.0.23, the initial size of an undo tablespace depends on the `innodb_page_size` value.
 As of MySQL 8.0.23, the initial undo tablespace size is normally 16MiB.

 ### Init Undo Tablespaces